 You face a lot of challenges in keeping your website running at all times.
-These challenges may start from a down server and end on interrupted hosted email systems – making you helpless in that particular situation.
-While you may rely on your email or website to simply continue working properly, you must also opt for an Up-time monitoring tool to keep an eye on your website 24/7.
+These challenges may start from a down server to interrupted hosted email systems.
+Hence, they make you helpless in that particular situation.
+You may rely on your email or website to simply continue working well.
+However, you must opt for an Up-time monitoring tool to keep an eye on your website 24/7.

-What is Up-time Monitoring ?
+What is WordPress Uptime Monitoring ?

-Up-time monitoring is nothing more than checking your website periodically for any possible problems and ensuring that it is running properly.
-Manually, this can be done by simply typing your website’s URL and letting it load.
-However, if you want to go for a more sophisticated option, then letting a third party monitor the up-time of your site is the answer.
-To check the availability of your site, these services automatically ping the site at regular intervals.
+Up-time monitoring is nothing more than checking your website for any possible problems.Thus, you ensure your website is running smoothly.
+Manually, this can get done by typing your website’s URL and letting it load.
+However, you may want to go for a more sophisticated option.
+If so, then letting a third party watch the up-time of your site is the answer.
+To check your site availability, these services ping the site at regular intervals.
 But, they do so in an automatic manner.

 Why Are Site Shut Downs a Cause for Concern?

 When a site is down for a short period of time, people usually take it easy.
-However, this can be a source of much more harm than than it apparently appears to be.
+However, this can be a source of much more harm than it apparently appears to be.
 Some of these harmful impacts are as follows:

-- You lose new users permanently: When a new user visits your site and it appears as unavailable, it creates a negative impact and gives the impression that the site is down permanently, causing the user to not come back again.Moreover, users may share these experiences through tweets, social posts or feedback, which again makes a bad impact on your business credibility.
-Moreover, if your site is down, your visitors are unable to raise service related queries or even place orders – causing you to lose money down the line.
+- You lose new users permanently: When a new user visits your site and it appears as unavailable, it creates a negative impact.
+Besides, it gives the impression that the site is down permanently.
+Thus, it causes the user to not come back again.Moreover, users may share these experiences through tweets, social posts or feedback.
+Again, this makes a bad impact on your business credibility.
+Additionally, if your site is down, visitors cannot raise service related queries.
+Also, they cannot place orders, causing you to lose money down the line.

 Main reasons that cause your site to go down easily and frequently: